top of page

 The Constraints

-I carried out the UX research and UI alone
+• I carried out the UX research and UI alone, as well as created all of the illustrations

-Usability Testing of the Existing Onboarding Flow Highlights Findability Issues
+Testing of the Existing Onboarding Flow Highlights Findability and Usability Issues

-Originally, I was hoping to recruit new users of the mobile app with an in-app survey I created; however, this failed to recruit anyone.
-I was, however, able to recruit five people from an online forum on health and fitness to interview and test the existing onboarding flow.
+I first tried to recruit new users of the mobile app with an in-app survey I created.
+This failed to recruit anyone.
+I was, however, able to recruit five people from an online forum on health and fitness to interview and test the existing onboarding flow with.
 Three repeated issues came up during this.

 ISSUE 1: 60% of participants didn't know what the word 'Navy' meant on this screen